btmoyers/wrangling-transcriptomics/episodes/01-background.md

 :::::::::::::::::::::::::::::::::::::::: keypoints

+  - RNA-Seq is a powerful tool for understanding differences in gene expression in various experiments.
+  - There are many ways to analyze these data, and we will show you one of them.
   - It is important to record and understand your experiment's metadata.
   - Carefully plan your experiment to account for potential sources of variability.
   - Use appropriate numbers of biological replicates and consider technical replicates where necessary.